solowon27/E-CommerceXpress/README.md

 POST /api/tags: Create a new tag with the specified details.
 PUT /api/tags/:id: Update an existing tag with the specified ID.
 DELETE /api/tags/:id: Delete a tag with the specified ID.
-Please refer to the provided route files (product-route.js, category-route.js, and tag-route.js) for more details on the API endpoints and their usage.
 ```
 # File Structure